Potter County, Texas

 Potter County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 118,525.
 Its county seat is Amarillo.
 The county was created in 1876 and organized in 1887.
-It is named for Robert Potter, a politician, signer of the Texas Declaration of Independence, and the Texas Secretary of the Navy.
+It is named for Robert Potter, a politician and signer of the Texas Declaration of Independence and the Texas Secretary of the Navy.
 Potter County is included in the Amarillo metropolitan area.

 History

 LX Ranch

 The LX Ranch was established in the county by W.H.
 "Deacon" Bates and David T. Beals by 1877.
-In July 1876, Bates, along with some cowboys that included Charlie Siringo, established a herd of steers and ranch headquarters along Ranch Creek on the north bank of the Canadian River.
+In July 1876, Bates, along with some cowboys, who included Charlie Siringo, established a herd of steers and ranch headquarters along Ranch Creek on the north bank of the Canadian River.
 The headquarters eventually included a bunkhouse, kitchen, storeroom, stables, corrals, blacksmith shop, wagon sheds, and a post office named Wheeler.
 The LX also established the county's first cemetery.
 The ranch eventually extended from Dumas to the Palo Duro Canyon and 35 miles east to west.
 By 1884, the ranch encompassed 187,000 acres, 45,000 cattle, and 1000 horses, when the operation was sold to the American Pastoral Company.
 In 1902, the ranch headquarters were moved to Bonita Creek, on the south bank of the Canadian River.
-On 6 October 1910, that company sold 30,354 acres south of the river to Lee Bivins, and on 1 June 1911, R.B.
+On October 6, 1910, that company sold 30,354 acres south of the river to Lee Bivins, and on June 1, 1911, R.B.
 "Ben" Masterson acquired 89,139 acres on the north side.
-On 19 May 1915, Bivins bought an additional 53,329 LX acres, which included the LX brand.
+On May 19, 1915, Bivins bought an additional 53,329 LX acres, which included the LX brand.